DiscreteTom/shinkuro/README.md

 ## Prompt Loading

-Each markdown file in the specified folder is loaded as a prompt.
+Each markdown file in the specified folder (including nested folders) is loaded as a prompt.

 Example folder structure:

 ```
 my-prompts/
+├── think.md
+└── dev/
      ├── code-review.md
-├── dev.md
      └── commit.md
 ```

+The example above will be loaded to 3 prompts: `think`, `code-review` and `commit`.

 ## Example Prompt Files